 Therefore, we recommend real estate ads for listing sites, brokerage sites, and sites with at least 100 property listings given that there will likely be more traffic for these types of real estate sites.” (source)

-So, the most important basic requirements before you think of starting with dynamic Facebook ads for real estate, that are more important than the other technical ones to which I will come to in a minute, are these:
+So, the most important basic requirements before you think of starting with dynamic Facebook ads for real estate, which are more important than the other technical ones which I will come to in a minute, are these:

 - Have enough property listings in your inventory (more than 10 with more variation or more than 20 with lower variety).